kshedden/dstream/README.md

 ### Status

 Dstream is under active development.
-Compatability-breaking changes are likely.
+Changes that break compatability are likely.

 ### Statistical analysis